-We call this day our “Historic Triangle Circular” because linked by steam train, national railways and coach we can spend time linking three delightful towns called Medemblik, Hoorn and Enkhuizen.
+We call this day our “Historic Triangle Circular” because using steam train, national railways, and coach we can link three delightful towns called Medemblik, Hoorn and Enkhuizen.
 This is a highlight day out, during which you can enjoy the dramatic drive over the Afsluitdijk Dam, visit the towns, ride Holland’s most famous steam railway and cruise across Ijsselmeer – wow!

-We need to do something different today, so here we go – to the German island called Borkum.
-A lovely boat trip to get there is followed by some classic Inside Track events, including our privately chartered steam train (including the Kaiserwagen) and hauled by “Borkum”, plus an island tour and surprises organized and hosted by our lifelong friend, Wilfried.
-Another unforgettable day and the holiday finale.
+We need to do something different today, so here we go, the highlight of the holiday we think! – to the German island called Borkum.
+A lovely boat trip to get there is followed by some classic Inside Track events, including our privately chartered steam train and hauled by “Borkum”, plus an island tour, and surprises organized and hosted by our lifelong friend, Wilfried.
+Another unforgettable day!

-We return to London today via Brussels, arriving back late afternoon having spent the journey reflecting on a most extraordinary holiday.
+We return to London today via Rotterdam and Brussels, arriving back late afternoon, having spent the journey reflecting on a most extraordinary holiday.